3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Introduction

 \section{Introduction}

-Generating molecules with the desired properties is a critical task with broad applications in drug discovery and materials design~\cite{hajduk2007decade, mandal2009rational, pyzer2015high}.
-There is a growing interest in generative models to automate this task~\cite{you2018graph, jin2018junction, jin2020hierarchical, bjerrum2017molecular}. ~\citet{kusner2017grammar} proposed a variational autoencoder that uses parse trees for probabilistic context free grammars to encode discrete sequences that specify the Simplified Molecular-Input Line-entry System (SMILES) \cite{weininger1988smiles} notation of molecules use the resulting parse trees to generate SMILES codes that describe molecular graphs. \citet{edwards2021text2mol} formulated molecule retrieval from textual description as a cross-lingual retrieval task.
-Recent advances in language models have led to innovative approaches to generate molecules from human-friendly textual descriptions of their properties, substructures, and biochemical activity \cite{edwards2022translation,zeng2022deep, zhao2023michelangelo, fang2023mol}.
-These approaches learn mappings from textual descriptions to chemical structures using single transformer-based cross-lingual language model for molecule generation.
-Specifically, with the given text description of the molecule, these approaches produce SMILES strings describing the molecular graph.
+Generating molecular structures with the desired properties is a critical task with broad applications in drug discovery and materials design~\citep{hajduk2007decade, mandal2009rational, pyzer2015high}.
+There is a growing interest in generative models to automate this task~\citep{you2018graph, jin2018junction, jin2020hierarchical, bjerrum2017molecular}. ~\citet{kusner2017grammar} proposed a variational autoencoder that uses parse trees for probabilistic context free grammars to encode discrete sequences that specify the Simplified Molecular-Input Line-entry System (SMILES) \citep{weininger1988smiles} notation of molecules use the resulting parse trees to generate SMILES codes that describe molecular graphs. \citet{edwards2021text2mol} formulated molecule retrieval from textual description as a cross-lingual retrieval task.

+Recent advances in language models have led to innovative approaches to generate molecular structures that match human-friendly textual descriptions of their properties, substructures, and biochemical activity \citep{edwards2022translation,zeng2022deep, zhao2023michelangelo, fang2023mol}.
+These approaches learn mappings from textual descriptions to molecular structures using single transformer-based cross-lingual language model for molecule generation.
+Specifically, with the given text description of a molecule, these approaches produce SMILES strings that encode the molecular structure.